TartuNLP/kama/nmt/word2word/README.md

 |**Hypothesis (NMT):** |                 in writing . - ( IT ) Madam President , ladies and gentlemen , I voted in favour of Mr Beaupuy 's report on the national energy saving action plans .|
 |**Hypothesis (SMT):** |                 in writing . - ( IT ) Mr President , ladies and gentlemen .
 I voted against Mr Gyürk 's national energy efficiency action plans järelkajastava in favour of the report .|
 |**Reference:** |                 in writing . - ( IT ) Madam President , ladies and gentlemen , I voted in favour of Mr Gyürk 's report on follow-up of the energy efficiency national action plans .|
-**Analysis:** good translation with minor problems: guessing the "Madam" President from the genderless Estonian input wrongly, the name "Gyürk" is translated as "Beaupuy" (segmented with BPE as ``Gy@@ ür@@ ki``).
+**Analysis:** good translation with perfect fluency, but minor adequacy problems: guessing the "Madam" President from the genderless Estonian input wrongly, the name "Gyürk" is translated as "Beaupuy" (segmented with BPE as ``Gy@@ ür@@ ki``; only present in the training set 3 times in the genitive form).
 Impressive, that "hääletasin ... poolt" is correctly translated by NMT as "voted in favor of", unlike SMT's erroneous guess "voted against".

 ## English-Estonian Results